sem4-fullstack-javascript/Hand-in-Period-2/README.md

 ## ![Green](green.png) Why would you consider a Scripting Language as JavaScript as your Backend Platform?

+Using Node.js as your server technology gives your team a great boost that comes from using the same language on both the front end and the back end.
+This, means that your team is more efficient and cross-functional, which, in turn, leads to lower development costs.
+In addition to that, it’s worth mentioning that JavaScript is the most popular programming language, so your application’s codebase will be easier to understand for more engineers.
+You can also reuse and share the code between the frontend and the backend parts of your application, which speeds up the development process.
+On top of that, the Node.js community is constantly growing – the number of StackOverflow questions is steadily increasing, so the knowledge base for the technology is widely available.
+The fact that the whole Node.js technology stack is open-source and free is also great news.
+Finally, Node offers a great package manager, npm, and the amount of available open-source tools in npm’s registry is massive and growing fast.

 ## ![Green](green.png) Explain Pros & Cons in using Node.js + Express to implement your Backend compared to a strategy using, for example, Java/JAX-RS/Tomcat